 |8) Retention period||

 The data will be retained in line with the law and national guidance.
-See this link or speak to the practice.
+See Records Management Code of Practice for Health and Social Care 2016 or speak to the practice.

 |9) Right to Complain.||

-You have the right to complain to the Information Commissioner’s Office, you can use this link.
+You have the right to complain to the Information Commissioner’s Office.

 or calling their helpline Tel: 0303 123 1113 (local rate) or 01625 545 745 (national rate).There are National Offices for Scotland, Northern Ireland and Wales, (see ICO website).